Focusvity/commit/README.md

 Why the hell would you even scroll down here?
 Were you expecting some pot of gold?
 The secret of life?
 People like you wasting time scrolling down on a GitHub README.md while people starve in Africa sicken me. // Pls

-Makan isnt hot.
+Makan isn't hot.
 Don't deny it.